Harbor Bridge Project delays frustrate nearby residents who were rushed out of their homes

-Between the realtor and the port not assisting Bice and his family, he had to come out of pocket.
-"I had to stay in the motel with my kids for another year keeping them safe and satisfied so they can go to school and stuff," he said, "but what did the port do for us?
-Nothing."
+"I had to stay in the motel with my kids for another year keeping them safe and satisfied so they can go to school and stuff."

 Bice and his family now live on the west side of Corpus Christi, but with housing conditions there, he said a lot of people are still struggling.

 "Y'all pushed us out of the neighborhood.
 Where are the people to help the people?"
 Bice questioned.
-"We're paying these taxes, high mortgages, but the houses are not safe."
+"We're paying these taxes, high mortgages."

 Even after all of the waiting for his new house, Bice has been dealing with foundation and electrical work since moving in.
-He said all he wants is a house that stays standing, and he hopes that this interview will get the port's attention.
+He said all he wants is a house that stays standing.

 More from 3News on KIIITV.com: